fossabot/autom8/README.md

 # Checks if Google Chrome Driver is found on machine.
 Downloads if needed.
 checkCDriver()
 ```

- - Run the CheckCDriver function to download the most recent ChromeDriver from Google.
+- You are now ready to use the package.
 Import the my_RPA class with the following code:

-- Run the CheckCDriver function to download the most recent ChromeDriver from Google

-- Import the my_RPA class with the following code:
 ```
 from autom8 import *
 ```